metschof/Fog/README.md

 Global fog and mist data is downloaded from the ICOADS database.
 It is then filtered by lat, lon and month/season.
 The length of each filtered lat/lon/month/season sub-category is recored in a frequency tally chart.
-The tally tally chart is converted into the percentage of observations having that fog/mist phenomena and also summarised.
+The tally chart is converted into the percentage of observations having that fog/mist phenomena and also summarised.

+17/07/2025